lostella/lostella.github.io/_drafts/iterative-methods-done-right.md

 mathjax: true
 ---

-Iterative methods are a class of numerical algorithms that, starting from an initial guess, produce a sequence of (hopefully) better and better approximations to a solution of some problem.
+Iterative methods are a class of numerical algorithms that produce a sequence of (hopefully) better and better approximations to a solution of a problem, starting from an initial guess.
 Function minimization, linear and nonlinear systems of equations, are very often solved with iterative methods (especially when the problem is too large for direct methods to kick in).

-On paper, iterative methods are commonly described as loops that somehow generate a sequence of approximations to the problem solution: in fact, that's the immediate way of translating them into running pieces of code using your programming language of choice.
+On paper, iterative methods are commonly described as loops that somehow generate a sequence of approximations to the problem solution: in fact, that's the immediate way of translating them into running pieces of code using the programming language of choice.
-Include a bit of additional logic (some stopping condition to halt the iterations, a few lines to display the algorithm's status or log it to a file) and you have a pretty decent utility to run experiments.
+Include a bit of additional logic (some stopping condition to halt the iterations, a few lines to display the algorithm's status or log it to a file) and one has a pretty decent utility to run experiments.

 However, that's not necessarily *the best* way of doing the job, especially if you need to code this type of loops over and over again: